feedhenry-raincatcher/raincatcher-keycloak/README.md

 docker image.
 This image is designed and styled to work with RainCatcher demo solution.

 > Note: We do not use official keycloak image as base.
-Image is built on the alpine base to provide a small image to run tests against.
-The image size is ~309 MB as opposed to the JBoss/Keycloak image which is ~640 MB.
+Image is built on the alpine base to provide a small image to run tests.

 ## Running image

 Image is published to docker hub

-    docker run feedhenry/raincatcher-keycloak
+    docker run -p 8080:8080 feedhenry/raincatcher-keycloak

 ## Building image